JetBrains/teamcity-documentation/topics/integrating-teamcity-with-other-tools.md

 [//]: # (title: Integrating TeamCity with Other Tools)
 [//]: # (auxiliary-id: Integrating TeamCity with Other Tools)

-TeamCity strives to support all the modern software technologies and platforms.
-We want to ensure our users are able to integrate every component of their CI/CD infrastructure with TeamCity.
-We do this either by providing smart detection and straightforward UI options on the TeamCity side or by exposing specialized [REST API](https://www.jetbrains.com/help/teamcity/rest/teamcity-rest-api-documentation.html) endpoints for easier scripting and integration on a third-party system's side.
+One of the key features of TeamCity is straightforward integration with modern software technologies and platforms.
+To ensure our users are able to integrate every component of their CI/CD pipeline with TeamCity, we either:
+* provide smart detection and handy UI controls on the TeamCity side, or
+* expose specialized [REST API](https://www.jetbrains.com/help/teamcity/rest/teamcity-rest-api-documentation.html) endpoints for easier scripting and integration on a third-party system's side.

 There are many places in the TeamCity UI where you can set up or adjust software integrations, depending on their context.
-[Here](supported-platforms-and-environments.md) you can find a list of platforms and environments (and their versions) currently supported in TeamCity.

 This article gives an overview of third-party software and platforms supported in TeamCity out of the box.
-Remember that you can always extend this scope by [installing additional plugins](installing-additional-plugins.md) or even [writing your own](https://plugins.jetbrains.com/docs/teamcity/developing-teamcity-plugins.html).
+Remember that you can extend this scope by [installing additional plugins](installing-additional-plugins.md) or even [writing your own ones](https://plugins.jetbrains.com/docs/teamcity/developing-teamcity-plugins.html).
+See also the [list of platforms and environments](supported-platforms-and-environments.md) (and their versions) currently supported in TeamCity.

 The tables below are updated in accordance with the newly introduced integrations and whenever we have extra guides to share.

 ## Integration with Operating Systems

 <table>
-<tr><td>Software</td><td>Available Integrations</td><td>Extra Guides and Tutorials</td></tr>
+<tr><td>Software</td><td>Available Integrations</td></tr>

 <tr><td>